Poikilos/EnlivenMinetest/README.md

 ## Changes:
+* (2017-02-06) Added installation of trmp_minetest_game to the installer script, since treasurer requires one or more trms in order to work (tested and working now on tsm_railcorridors)
 * (2017-02-06) Added optional trm_compassgps so that treasure could include a compass or map from the compassgps mod
 * (2017-02-06) Added optional mods for migrating from cme and from tsm_pyramids to spawners (should allow mods that depend on cme to be installed, and use mobs instead, though no mods in ENLIVEN are known to require cme currently)